Tanmay211/Faical-Expression-Recog/README.md

 7. Disgust

-To try it on your own, just clone the repo and then move into the root directory of the project and install all the dependencies by: pip install flask tensorflow opencv-python and other dependencies as well.
+To try it on your own, just clone the repo and then move into the root directory of the project and install all the dependencies by:
+### pip install flask tensorflow opencv-python
+and similarly install other dependencies as well.

+Then simply run the server by the command:
+### python main.py
-Then simply run the server by the command: python main.py and you can see the code running on localhost:5000
+and you can see the code running on localhost:5000

 ## Side note